topo-gps/ios-manual/en/routes/route_plan_map.rst

 Inserting route points
 ~~~~~~~~~~~~~~~~~~~~~~
 To insert a route point in between two existing route points, you first have to :ref:`select <ss-route-point-select>` the route point that lies just before the route point that you intend to insert.
+To select the route point, you just have to tap it (press shortly).

-If the selected route point is not the last route point, you will
-see a purple route point.
+If the selected route point is not the last route point, you will  see a purple route point.
 That is the route point that directly follows
 the green route point.
-An inserted route point will be inserted between
-the green and the purple point.
+An inserted route point will be inserted between the green and the purple point.

 If you press long on the map, a blue route point will appear.
 If you
 hold your finger on the map, you can drag this point to